matloff/omsi/README.md

 Again, remember that saving an answer does NOT submit it.
 You must do that separately.

 When you begin the exam, your very first action should be to click **Description**.
 The instructor may have directions there that will make a night-and-day difference to your grade!
 So first take a few seconds to read this.
-Also, it is good to remove your old answer files (their names begin with "omsi_answer") from a previous exam before starting the current one.
+Also, it is good to remove your old answer files (again, their names begin with "omsi_answer") from a previous exam before starting the current one.

 *Tips for programming classes:*